hipe/tmx/autonomous_component_system/doc/issues/006-construction-composition-and-eventing.md

 the benefit of the hot model is that the custodian can act as a sort of "mapper" (like a filter) of the events its components emit, allowing for some clever tricks with contextualizing events.

+(EDIT: the above is now seen as 'misleading')

 the cost of the hot model is that participating components are bound to this one listener for the lifetime of the component, not the lifetime of